vector-on-github/sprinted-world-game/README.md

 The game can be played on the android device (Primarily focused platform).

 ## Contributing 👨‍💻 👩‍💻
+From minor fixes, suggestions to major changes are appriciated.
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please open an issue first to discuss what you would like to change.
 ### Game Engine
 This Project uses Godot Game Engine.